 Your immune system and microbiome are connected, and constantly shaping each other.
-Increasingly, more and more research is linking the microbiome to conditions such as allergies, inflammation and immune deficiencies.
+More and more research links the microbiome to conditions such as allergies, inflammation, and immune deficiencies.
 As the colder days begin to dominate, how can you protect yourself and keep your body’s defences fighting strong?
 Here, we delve deeper into what you can do to ensure you’re flu-free this Winter season.

 The current epidemic of allergic diseases has long been linked to the microbial environment.
 Just how the gut bugs and the immune system influence each other, however, is still not completely understood.
 Luckily, researchers have recently revealed a tight connection between the two, with our environment and lifestyle being identified as some of the major players in the game1.
 However, it’s not only allergic diseases that matter when it comes to the wellbeing of the gut.
 New studies show that it’s also our diet and the vitamins we consume which can play a big role in maintaining a healthy immune response.